somecallmejosh/ux-engineering-portfolio/content/blog/twenty-years-of-front-end-mayhem.md

 At the same time, we started actually caring about how we built things.
 And that's where the real turning point happened: web standards.

 ## The Rise of Web Standards (aka: Someone Finally Cleaned Up This Mess)
-Somewhere in that sea of `<div class="wrapper-inner-block clearfix">`, we started to realize that maybe we needed rules. <strong>Jeffrey Zeldman</strong> helped kick off the standards movement with Designing with Web Standards, waving the flag for sanity.
+Somewhere in that sea of `<div class="wrapper-inner-block clearfix">`, we started to realize that maybe we needed rules.
+Jeffrey Zeldman helped kick off the standards movement with Designing with Web Standards, waving the flag for sanity.
 And slowly but surely, browser vendors got on board.

 We got proper doctype declarations, a semi-consistent box model, and—most importantly&mdash;semantic HTML.
 No more wrapping everything in anonymous `<div>`s.
 We had structure: `<header>`, `<nav>`, `<main>`, `<section>`, `<article>`, `<aside>`&mdash;tags that actually meant something.

 This shift was more than just cleaner code.
 It laid the foundation for everything good that's come since.

-<strong>Accessibility</strong> became achievable without jumping through flaming JavaScript hoops.
+Accessibility became achievable without jumping through flaming JavaScript hoops.
 Screen readers could finally interpret page structure.
 Tab order made sense.
 The internet became more usable for more people.

-<strong>SEO improved</strong> for sites that were adopting these standards&mdash;especially in the eyes of Google.
+SEO improved for sites that were adopting these standards&mdash;especially in the eyes of Google.
 Search engines understood what was on the page without guessing.
 Semantic tags meant content could be crawled, indexed, and surfaced more accurately.

-<strong>Performance got a boost too</strong>.
+Performance got a boost too.
 We stopped loading jQuery just to toggle a class or animate a div.
 Native CSS stepped up—transitions, animations, flexbox, grid, position: sticky, aspect-ratio—we started doing more with less.

 Web standards reduced the chaos and let us build things that were faster, more inclusive, and easier to maintain.